-With great regret we have had to make the difficult decision not to hold summer graduation ceremonies this year.
-We know this will be a huge disappointment to you, your families and friends.
+Current restrictions mean we are unable to hold graduation ceremonies on campus this winter.
+We know this will be a big disappointment to you, your families and friends.
 Instead students will graduate ‘in absentia’, meaning they will still be awarded their degree, but there will not be a graduation ceremony.
-Degree certificates will be posted to students in July, and we will arrange graduation celebrations as soon as we can.
+Degree certificates will be posted to students towards the end of this year and through January 2021.
+We will arrange graduation celebrations as soon as it is safe to do so.

 We understand the importance of degree ceremonies and want to do all we can to try and recreate these and properly celebrate your success.
-Although you will have received your degree certificate by then, we intend to hold graduation celebrations that are as similar as possible in format to the degree ceremony you will have missed in the summer.
+Although you will have received your degree certificate by then, we intend to hold graduation celebrations that are as similar as possible in format to the degree ceremony you will have missed.
 These ceremonies will be in the Great Hall, gowns will be worn and students will be able to invite family and friends.

-Graduation celebrations will be scheduled during the 2020-21 academic year once we can be confident about setting new dates.
+Graduation celebrations will be scheduled when we can be confident about setting new dates.
 We will give you at least two months’ notice of the new dates so that you can make travel and other arrangements in good time.